 - Indian Military Academy– Bachelor’s degree and between 19-24 (only males)

-- Indian Naval Academy– Bachelors degree in Engineering/ Technology and between 19-22 (males only)
+- Indian Naval Academy– Bachelor’s degree in Engineering/ Technology and between 19-22 (males only)

-- Officers Training Academy– Any bachelors degree and between 19-25 (both males and females)
+- Officers Training Academy– Any bachelor’s degree and between 19-25 (both males and females)

 Special Class Railway Apprentices Exam

-Amongst all the UPSC exams, the SCRA can be your gateway to enter the Indian Railways Institute of Mechanical Engineering as a special class apprentice in an undergraduate program in Mechanical Engineering.
+Amongst all the UPSC exams, the SCRA can be your gateway to entering the Indian Railways Institute of Mechanical Engineering as a special class apprentice in an undergraduate program in Mechanical Engineering.
 The essential educational requirement to take this examination is the schooling of 10+2 with Chemistry, Physics and Mathematics as core subjects.
-Candidates have cleared the first year of the graduation and pre-engineering can also appear for this test.
+Candidates who have cleared the first year of graduation and pre-engineering can also appear for this test.
 The age limit for the SCRA is 17-21 years.

 UPSC Exams: Other Notable Mentions

-Apart from the above-mentioned UPSC exams, here is a list of some other prominent ones you can appear
+Apart from the above-mentioned UPSC exams, here is a list of some other prominent ones you can appear for:

-- Assistant Provident Fund Commissioners
+- Assistant Provident Fund Commissioners Examination

 - General Armed Police Forces Exam